Motif In Film Explained (With Examples)

 (Image source: https://pronountrouble2.wordpress.com/2010/03/30/kubrick/)

-One fantastic atmospheric motif present in the film Moonlight by director Barry Jenkins is the use of moonlight to show the places where black men can be emotionally vulnerable.
+One fantastic atmospheric motif in the film Moonlight by director Barry Jenkins is the use of moonlight to show where black men can be emotionally vulnerable.

 Moonlight is always present when the main character, Chiron, can honestly confront his vulnerable side.

-Barry Jenkins’ unique and artistic visual aesthetic was cemented in this film and has gone onto define his other work so far.
+Barry Jenkins’ unique and artistic visual aesthetic was cemented in this film and has defined his other work so far.

 moonlight